DevParkerCS/PassThatClass/README.md

 - Quizzes are stored in Postgres via Supabase with:
   - `quizzes` table (quiz metadata)
   - `quiz_questions` table (one row per question, JSONB options)

-### 🧠 Flashcards from Quizzes

-- Convert existing quizzes into flashcards.
-- Flashcards can be used for quick review without calling the AI again.
-- Designed to keep flashcards “cheap” (no extra model calls) by reusing generated content.

-### 📊 Progress & Stats

-- Track high-level stats per quiz and per class:
-  - Number of questions
-  - Last taken date
-- UI is structured to support future expansion into:
-  - Per-quiz accuracy
-  - Aggregated performance by class/topic

 ### 💳 Pricing Model (Frontend UX)